How to Accommodate Nursing Mothers

 While exact details will be worked out by the Department of Labor, employers might want to look to the policy for nursing mothers already adopted in Oregon, since this was the model for the adoption of the workplace accommodation for nursing mothers portion of the legislation.

-Earlier, I also recommended a lactation or breastfeeding policy that closely approximates the provisions of this law.
+Earlier, we also recommended a lactation or breastfeeding policy that closely approximates the provisions of this law.
 If you had adopted this lactation policy, you are, for the most part, covered under this new nursing mothers’ legislation.
-(My policy provides a certain amount of paid time for nursing mothers.)

 According to Alston & Bird’s labor and employment practice group, the new legislation, “amends the Fair Labor Standards Act (FLSA) to require employers to provide time for nursing mothers to express breast milk.